7iffvny/RareFinds/README.md

 * Sammy Vo

 ## Bookstore System
-Sprint 2 projects for online Bookstore system using Spring boot and MySQL Database. user credentials stored in MySQL database.
+Online Bookstore system using Spring boot and MySQL Database. user credentials stored in MySQL database.
 Tokens (persistent-logins) are stored in the database as well.
 Passwords are encrypted with the BCrypt algorithm.
 A Spring Boot web app with the following features:
 Login and registration pages